opensearch-project/documentation-website/_opensearch/logs.md

 The OpenSearch logs include valuable information for monitoring cluster operations and troubleshooting issues.
 The location of the logs differs based on the installation type:

 - On Docker, OpenSearch writes most logs to the console and stores the remainder in `opensearch/logs/`.
 The tarball installation also uses `opensearch/logs/`.
-- On the RPM and Debian installations, OpenSearch writes logs to `/var/log/opensearch/`.
+- On most Linux installations, OpenSearch writes logs to `/var/log/opensearch/`.

 Logs are available as `.log` (plain text) and `.json` files.